ShubhamSolse/TRONIX/README.md

 # CHIPTRONIX
-CHIPTRONIX is a shopping App for electronic components (Under Development) .
+CHIPTRONIX is a shopping App for electronic components.